-The Short Term Transitional Supportive Project Based program will be a transitional housing program using flat-subsidy project-based subsidy paired with supportive services, offered by the selected provider agency.
+The Transitional Project Based Subsidies for the Homeless program will be a short-term, transitional housing program using flat-subsidy project-based subsidy paired with supportive services, offered by the selected provider agency.

 Waiting Lists: The service providing agency will create and maintain a site-based waiting list, which will comply with Fair Housing Laws.
 It is expected that the program participants will be sought out from the neighborhood streets and once the program is at capacity a waiting list will ensue.
 SDHC will audit this list to ensure compliance.
 Program participants will be encouraged to apply for and remain on SDHC tenant-based waiting list in order to transfer to the tenant based voucher program.